-The AAT will continue to engage with the Attorney-General's Department and other agencies in relation to seeking changes to legislation to deal with areas of procedural inconsistency between the AAT's divisions.
+The AAT will continue to engage with the Attorney-General's Department and other agencies to seek changes to legislation to deal with areas of procedural inconsistency between the AAT's divisions.
 We will also maintain efforts to harmonise non-legislative areas of difference, ensuring best practices are identified and applied across the organisation.

-The AAT will continue to identify and implement improvements in the way that different types of cases are managed.
+The AAT will also identify and implement further improvements in the way that different types of cases are managed.
 Particular areas of focus include:

-- introducing enhanced case management processes such as triage and early engagement with users where appropriate, and - extending models for the national management of caseloads.
+- enhanced case management processes such as triage and early engagement with users where appropriate, and - national management of caseloads.